-MAY to OCT daily.
+MAY to OCT no restrictions.

 |Accessibility:||steep wooden staircases with uneven steps|